 It was the bread substitute and was consumed with all dishes.
 After that, it slowly became a menu, especially with different cheeses made in the oven or on the fire, being present even today in Romanian restaurants.

 Our family’s tastes are divided; some people like polenta, and others don’t.
 However, it is present in our menu because:

 - It is a good bread substitute because it contains low calories and fats.

 - Polenta is a healthy food, an excellent source of antioxidants and does not contain gluten.
 It is a good option for those who follow a gluten-free diet.

 - We like the taste of creamy polenta, which is often preferred as a side dish instead of mashed potatoes, rice or pasta.

-- Reminds me of childhood tastes being very often present on our menus, consuming it both with milk or cottage cheese and as a dessert in sweet cornbread.
+- It reminds me of childhood often tastes present on our menus, consuming it with milk or cottage cheese and as a dessert in sweet cornbread.

 The simplicity of this recipe also comes from the fact that we need only four ingredients.
 The most important is cornmeal, from which I will make polenta, and I will use 300 g (about 2.5 cups) for four servings.